foundry-rs/book/src/forge/testing.md

 {{#include ../output/hello_foundry/forge-test:all}}
 ```

-For more information on property based tests, go [to the corresponding section on the Testing section](../testing/tests.md).
+For more information on unit tests, go [to the Testing section](../testing/tests.md).

 ## Property Based Tests